 The Holding Company earns royalty income as consideration for granting the right to use Recruit brands, to which it has rights, to its subsidiaries.
 The Holding Company has an obligation to grant rights to use Recruit brands to its subsidiaries over a period specified in a contract.
-Revenue is recognized over the contract period as the performance obligation is satisfied over time.
+Since the performance obligation is satisfied over time, revenue is recognized over the contract duration.